bbauska/meta-react-basics/README.md

 Notice that the syntax to render a component is very similar to a self-closing tag in HTML.

-Press Control S or Command S, if you&apos;re on Mac to save everything again.
+Press Control S or Command S, if you're on Mac to save everything again.

 Great, my code is working now.